 Disagreement resolution can help people to come to agreement about:

 - how an early years setting (such as a nursery or pre-school), school, college or local authority is carrying out its education, health and care duties for a child with special educational needs.

 - the support (provision) that the early years setting, school, or college is making for a child or young person.
 This applies to children and young people with any kind of SEN, not just those going through an EHC needs assessment or with an EHC plan.

 - the health or social care support that is given

 - while EHC plans are being drawn up or reviewed

 - when a child or young person is being reassessed

-In these cases, the disagreement will be with the Local Authority or Clinical Commissioning Group, rather than the early years setting, school, or college.
+In these cases, the disagreement will be with the Local Authority or ICB (Integrated Care Board), rather than the early years setting, school, or college.

 If you think that disagreement resolution is something you would like to use, contact KIDS SEND Mediation .
 They are an independent service that will provide a trained mediator to facilitate a discussion.
 The purpose is to look for a way forward that all the parties accept.
 The service is free and confidential.
 You can choose whether to use it.

 You can read more about this on the Local Offer for Southend on Sea.